Complete Guide to Massively Multilingual Speech (MMS) Model

 MMS can be used to convert books and tutorials to audiobooks.
 It is useful for people who have difficulty in reading.

-3. Analyze audio
+2. Analyze audio

-Suppose you have a few speech audio files of a politician, and you want to analyze them.
+Suppose you have a few speech audio files of a politician and you want to analyze them.
 You may be interested in knowing the topics he mostly talks about and identifying his main focus area.

-4. Creating audio recordings of endangered languages
+3. Creating audio recordings of endangered languages

-5. Providing closed captioning for videos and other audio content
+4. MMS model can be used to create closed captioning for videos and other audio content.

 How MMS Model works?

 Although the data mainly consists of male speakers and pertains to religious content, the researchers found that their models performed equally well for both male and female voices.
 Error rate for male and female speakers is almost same.
-They also discovered that the model was not excessively biased towards producing religious language, possibly due to their use of a Connectionist Temporal Classification approach.

 Python Code : Text to Speech